Choosing a web host is an important decision – are you looking at the right things.

 The CIA Triad (Confidentiality, Integrity and Availability, not Central Intelligence Agency) refers to an information security model that some companies use.
 These three elements are seen as the pillars of security and helps them form effective security policies.

-In web hosting, the main concern to the web host will be availability.
+In web hosting, the main concern to the web host will be availability, or uptime.
+(If you’re not sure what uptime is, see: What is Website Uptime?)
 There are many ways for web hosting service providers to assure availability.
 Some of these include the employment of RAID technology, hardware redundancies, network redundancies and even alternate mirror locations.

 The depth in the amount of equipment and effort that a web host puts into their service affects how available your site is.
 Therefore, most web hosts will be able to offer you an uptime guarantee in their SLA.